Remote Home Learning

 The Virtual Classroom and guided home learning

-Learning tasks will be set each day (Monday-Friday) in-line with our current curriculum and teachers will be available to interact between the hours of 9am and 3pm.
+Learning tasks will be set each day (Monday-Friday) in-line with our current curriculum and teachers will be available to interact between school hours.

 We have opted for interaction through a designated digital learning platform to create a secure virtual classroom where guided learning can take place.